Rafael Manzano Prize for New Traditional Architecture

 This magazine is aimed at all those people and institutions interested in traditional building, architecture and urbanism.
 Its articles are related to the theory and practice of these disciplines.
 Its objective is to promote the creation of places and buildings that are in harmony with the local culture and tradition and that are respectful of the environment and its natural resources.
 It also aims to provide a better knowledge of the traditional constructive cultures of the various regions of the world and, with it, a greater respect towards them that may contribute to their better preservation and to their continuity.

 These conferences bring together annually renowned personalities of traditional building, architecture and urbanism both national and international for two days, along with an audience made up of students, professors and other professionals.
 Each year, the driving force of the lectures is a topic related to traditional building, architecture or town planning, such as the conservation of tangible and intangible heritage, the preservation of the local identity, the creation of places, traditional crafts linked to construction or the existing relationships between architecture and humanism.
 As a result of these lectures, very interesting debates always arise and the results of many initiatives related to the discussed topics are shared together there.
-They are organized by INTBAU, the Rafael Manzano Prize for New Traditional Architecture and the School of Architecture of the Universidad Politécnica de Madrid, thanks to the collaboration of Kalam, the Fundação Serra Henriques, the Escola Superior Gallaecia, the Universidad Alfonso X el Sabio, and the Centro de Investigación de Arquitectura Tradicional (CIAT-UPM).

 Summer Schools

-The participants of these Summer Schools have the opportunity to study and analyse the traditional building, architecture and urbanism of the areas where these Summer Schools take place, gathering data and drawing by hand the streets and buildings and the characteristic details of the local constructive culture.
-During the last days of the Summer School, proposals are also carried out to improve different public spaces of the area.
-The aim is not only to document, to get to understand and to take in the existing relationship between architecture and urban structure of that particular landscape and culture, but to raise the awareness on the fact that we can, still today, continue to work without breaking this bond.
-This work is completed with visits to the workshops of master artisans and many lectures by several professionals and researchers – both local and international – on history, ethnography, architectural and constructive traditions, and many other topics related to the preservation of cultural heritage and local identity.
-That International Summer School is annually taking place in different locations between Spain and Portugal, and it is organized by INTBAU and the Rafael Manzano Prize for New Traditional Architecture, thanks to the collaboration of Kalam, the Fundação Serra Henriques, Alireza & Mina Sagharchi, as well as numerous universities and cultural institutions.
-Till now, the following institutions have collaborated: the Fundación Botín, the Universidad de Navarra, the Universidad del País Vasco, the Universidad de Cantabria, the Universidad Politécnica de Madrid, the Universidad de Sevilla, the Universidad de Castilla-La Mancha, the Universidad de Alcalá de Henares, the Universidad Alfonso X el Sabio, the Pontifical and Royal University of Santo Tomas (Philippines), the schools of architecture of the Judson University, the Benedictine College, the University of Miami and the University of Notre Dame (USA), the Escola Superior Gallaecia, the Instituto Universitário de Lisboa (ISCTE-IUL), the Universidade do Algarve and the Universidade de Évora (Portugal), the Prince’s Foundation, the Institución Príncipe de Viana, the Centro de Investigación de Arquitectura Tradicional (CIAT), the Real Academia Sevillana de Buenas Letras, the Fundación Medinaceli, Infraestructures do Portugal, the Government of Cantabria, through the Consejería de Medio Rural, Alimentación y Pesca, the Câmara Municipal de Marvão, the Junta de Freguesia de Beirã, the Sociedad Aranzadi, the town halls of Madrid, Valderredible, Baztán and Marvão, among others.
+This International Summer School is annually taking place in different locations between Spain and Portugal, and it is organized by the Traditional Building Cultures Foundation along with INTBAU Spain and INBTAU Portugal thanks to the collaboration of Kalam, the Fundação Serra Henriques, the Fundación Arquia, the Prince’s Trust Australia as well as numerous universities and cultural institutions.
+Till now, the following institutions have collaborated: the Fundación Botín, the Universidad de Navarra, the Universidad del País Vasco, the Universidad de Cantabria, the Universidad Politécnica de Madrid, the Universidad de Sevilla, the Universidad de Castilla-La Mancha, the Universidad de Alcalá de Henares, the Universidad Alfonso X el Sabio, the Pontifical and Royal University of Santo Tomas (Philippines), the schools of architecture of the Judson University, the Benedictine College, the University of Miami and the University of Notre Dame (USA), the Universidade Portucalense, CHAM-Açores, the Instituto Universitário de Lisboa (ISCTE-IUL), the Universidade do Algarve and the Universidade de Évora (Portugal), the Centro de Investigación de Arquitectura Tradicional (CIAT), the Real Academia Sevillana de Buenas Letras, the Medinaceli Foundation, the Carl Faust Foundation, Infraestructuras de Portugal, the governments of Navarra, Cantabria and the Azores, the city councils of Marvão, Lajes do Pico, Madrid, Valderredible, Baztán, Lloret de Mar and Cerdanyola del Vallés, and many others.

 Iberian Meetings